Barbican Centre

 4 Star Rating I went for the My Neighbor Totoro performance.
 It was wonderful.
 I could easily hear everything, and I was able to see everything clearly.
 The seats were comfortable and I didn’t get as cold as I did like other theatres I’ve been to.
 The queues for the bathrooms were long (especially for the women).
 If it’s your first time there, I’d recommend going early to make sure you find your seat on time and get snacks or a drink before the performance you choose starts.
 It’s a bit of a maze at first!

-Jade C - a month ago
+Jade C - 2 months ago

 Show More